RowanMAVRC/AutoLabelEngine/README.md

    The login page automatically opens the user's session in a new browser tab using the machine's network IP.
 Set the environment variable `AUTO_LABEL_BASE_URL` to override this with a custom hostname (e.g. an ngrok URL).
-The launched GUI also receives the username via the `AUTO_LABEL_USER` environment variable so your data paths are prefixed accordingly.
+The launched GUI is given the login username via a `--user` argument so your data paths are prefixed automatically.

 ---